ConorMcGrew/Kickstarter-Analysis/README.md

 ## Analysis

-When first looking at the data, the first thing to notice is that a great many of the kickstarter campaigns had nothing to do with plays, or even theater for that matter.
-The first challenge, then was to break the data down into only that pertinent for Louise.
+When looking at the data, the first thing to notice is that a great many of the kickstarter campaigns had nothing to do with plays, or even theater for that matter.
+The first challenge, was to break the data down into only that pertinent for Louise.
 <img width="981" alt="Screen Shot 2021-03-21 at 7 41 48 PM" src="https://user-images.githubusercontent.com/80495710/111928629-97183c80-8a8a-11eb-94c7-cf0157341acd.png">

 The category and subcategory data was initially combined, and we had to separate it out to filter it.